 Always practice with the metronome.
 Start very slowly then increase the tempo only when you can play without making any mistakes.
 If you make mistakes it means that you are playing too fast hence you have to find a speed so slow that doesn’t allow you to miss a note or make mistakes.
 Sometimes you need to stay on the same bpm (beats per minute) for a long time before increasing speed, be patient.

 Practice always at the same time

 To optimize your practice, you should play every day, possibly at the same time.
 This is to make our practice sessions less stressful: it works because your brain likes routine.
-For the first few days it may be tiring, after a few weeks it will become a habit and therefore you’ll be more willing to repeat it in the following days.
+For the first few days, it may be tiring, but after a few weeks it will become a habit and therefore you’ll be more willing to repeat it in the following days.

 Write the fingering

-Pay attention to the fingering: when you have to learn a new piece, mark the fingering on the score.
+Pay attention to fingering: when you have to learn a new piece, mark the fingering on the score.
 Always practice with that fingering, don’t improvise it.

 Mark bellows inversions

 To avoid running out of air, you need to know when to reverse the bellows and learn to control its movement.

 Take a pencil and mark on the score the points where you need to reverse the bellows.